What are hemorrhoids?

 How can it be treated?

-You can try home remedies.
-This includes adding fibre to your meals, drinking more water, and using over-the-counter ointments for a limited time to stop itching.
+- You can try home remedies.
+This includes adding fiber to your meals, drinking more water, and using over-the-counter ointments for a limited time to stop itching.

-If these things don’t help and if the problem still persists then its best to visit a proctologist.
+3. If these things don’t help and if the problem still persists then it's best to visit a proctologist.

-Another way to treat hemorrhoids or piles would be medicated creams, ointments and suppositories (solid medicines designed to be inserted into the anus).
+4. Another way to treat hemorrhoids or piles would be medicated creams, ointments, and suppositories (solid medicines designed to be inserted into the anus).
 If this doesn’t help then a surgical procedure may be needed.

-Dr Samrat Jankar, one of the best gastroenterologist in Pune, also specializes in Laser Proctology.
-He can perform advance laser surgeries to treat haemorrhoids or piles which cause less pain and quick recovery.
+Dr. Samrat Jankar, one of the best gastroenterologist in Pune, also specializes in Laser Proctology.
+He can perform advanced laser surgeries to treat hemorrhoids or piles which cause less pain and quick recovery.